sassoftware/sas-container-recipes/addons/access-redshift/README.md

 # Overview

-The content in this directory provides a simple way to smoke test the SAS/ACCESS to Redshift orderable.
+The content in this directory provides a simple way for smoke testing SAS/ACCESS Interface to Amazon Redshift.

 # File list

 * acredshift.sas
-    * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
-This is exercising SAS Foundation and that the SAS/ACCESS interface to Redshift is configured correctly.
+    * SAS code that can be submitted in SAS Studio or by the SAS batch server.
+This code creates and drops a table and uses SAS Foundation to confirm that SAS/ACCESS Interface to Amazon Redshift is configured correctly.
 * dcredshift.sas
-    * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
-This is exercising Cloud Analytics Services and validating that the Data Connector to Redshift is configured correctly.
+    * SAS code that can be submitted in SAS Studio or by the SAS batch server.
+This code creates and drops a table and uses SAS Cloud Analytic Services to confirm that SAS Data Connector to Amazon Redshift is configured correctly.

 # How to Use

 ## SAS Studio

-* Log into SAS Studio __http://\<hostname of Docker host\>:8081__
+1. Log on to SAS Studio: http://_host-name-where-docker-is-running_:8081
-* Paste the code from either _acredshift.sas_ or _dcredshift.sas_ into the code window.
+2. Paste the code from either acredshift.sas or dcredshift.sas into the code window.
-* Edit the 'FIXME' text in _acredshift.sas_ and _dcredshift.sas_ with the correct values for the environment.
+3. Edit the 'FIXME' text in acredshift.sas and dcredshift.sas with the correct values for the environment.
-* Run code
+4. Run the code.

-* There should be no errors and should get something like the following as a log
+Here is an example of a log with no errors:

 ```
 # Here is the log for acredshift.sas